Merlin (2008 TV series): Production

 The programme was conceived by Julian Murphy and Johnny Capps.
 The BBC had been keen on showing a drama based on the character of Merlin for some time.
 A year before the Shine series was initiated, writer and producer Chris Chibnall had been developing a project aimed at a BBC One Sunday night slot, but this was ultimately not commissioned.
 The Shine version of the project was put into development in late 2006, commissioned by Controller of BBC One Peter Fincham and BBC Head of Fiction Jane Tranter, with Fincham keen on having more series on his channel which embodied "three generation TV – that's TV you can watch with your grandparents and children.
 There's not enough of that about."

 The series went into production in March 2008, with filming in Wales and France (at the Château de Pierrefonds).
 Two Kent locations were also used: The Barons Hall and Garden Tower at Penshurst Place, and Chislehurst Caves for the first series.
 The series was produced by Shine in association with BBC Wales, whose Head of Drama Julie Gardner was executive producer for the BBC.
 Doctor Who's chief writer Russell T Davies had been an important influence on the tone and style of Merlin.
-CGI special effects for the series were provided by The Mill.
+CGI special effects for the series were provided by Colin Gorry Effects and The Mill.
 The Old English for spells was written by university scholar and medievalist Dr. Mark Faulkner, and later by the script editing team.
-An initial series of 13 episodes, Merlin began transmission in the UK on 20 September 2008.
-A trailer was prepared in advance for television, cinemas, and online.

-US broadcaster NBC began airing Merlin on 21 June 2009; but, after a decline in viewers, it was moved to cable network Syfy, where it began broadcasting series 2 on 2 April 2010.
-On 19 September 2009, series 2 began airing on BBC One.
-On 5 September 2010, BFI Southbank in London previewed Episodes 1 and 2 of series 3 for its September Film Funday programme.
-A ten-episode fourth series was confirmed on 2 October 2010 (though it was rumoured to air in early 2012, later than its usual slot in autumn) so that it would not clash with the BBC's other primetime drama Doctor Who which would possibly run during the same period.
-In March 2011, this was revised, and the fourth series was extended to the standard 13 episodes.
-The fourth series was broadcast in the United States on the Syfy Channel "in early 2012."
-In UK, the fourth series began on Saturday 1 October 2011.

-Capps and Murphy confirmed on 24 July that BBC had commissioned a fifth series.
+Capps and Murphy confirmed on 24 July 2011 that BBC had commissioned a fifth series.
 Filming for the fifth series began March 2012 in Pierrefonds, France and near Cardiff, Wales.
 13 episodes were ordered.
-Series 5 started broadcasting on 6 October 2012.
-On 26 November 2012, it was announced that the series 5 of Merlin would be the last, with a two-part special concluding the series over Christmas.
+On 26 November 2012, it was announced that series 5 of Merlin would be the last, with a two-part special concluding the series over Christmas.

+In later interviews the co-creators said that while there had not been serious consideration of a sixth series, there had been "advanced talks" about a trilogy of Merlin movies set within the show's original timeline that did not end up being realized, but that they remained creatively interested in the legend.
+Two of the show's original scripts were published on a BBC website aimed at scriptwriters.